dcodesdev/rustfinity.com/challenges/declaring-variables/description.md

 Do not modify the `prints_values` function.

-> **Note:** While it is possible to solve the challenge and pass the tests without explicitly declaring variables (e.g., by directly passing values to `prints_values` or using expressions inline), it is strongly recommended to declare variables for `width` and `height`.
-This exercise is designed to help you practice and get accustomed to using variables effectively in Rust.
+> **Note:** While it is possible to solve the challenge and pass the tests without explicitly declaring variables (e.g., by directly passing values to `prints_values` or using expressions inline), we recommend you practice declaring variables using the `let` keyword.

 ## Hints